Current ThreatQ Version Filter

 This parameter will only be accessible if you have selected the Accessed URLs option for the Context Filter parameter.

 Accessed URL Status Select the status that should be applied to the accessed URLs.
-The default status is Review.
+Options include:

 This parameter will only be accessible if you have selected the Indicators option for the Ingest Accessed URLs As parameter.